 Double Bottom or Triple Bottom Formations

-Stock charts also show swing traders a pattern referred to as double or triple bottom formations.
+Stock charts also show swing traders through swing trading indicators a pattern referred to as double or triple bottom formations.
 The way these signals are illustrated is very easy to observe.
 Let’s assume that a stock is declining in value, the first bottom has been established at this point.
 Suddenly the price reverses direction and starts going back up, only to reverse direction again and start declining once more.
 When that stock nears the previous bottom, it may reverse direction again, moving up.
 Short-term swing traders see this as a double bottom formation and may buy into that stock at that point.
 Sometimes the stock may turn downwards again and may put in place a triple bottom formation.
 Swing traders usually perceive triple bottom as a more powerful signal.

 Look at some of these swing trading indicators being used in the example below.